01 of 04

 - Trim away the excess fabric that extends past the line, leaving an approximate 1/4" seam allowance.
 Press to set the seam.

-- Flip the end triangle right side up, pressing the seam allowance towards the rectangle.
+- Flip the end triangle right side up, pressing the seam allowance toward the rectangle.
 Repeat, sewing another medium square to the opposite side.

 - Make a total of eight flying geese that combine your medium light and medium fabrics.